shrihari-prakash/liquid/docs/docs/Intro.md

 :::danger

 **You should NEVER use the Quickstart for production deployments.
-For production usage, please read this page further and after the first time setup, and then refer to the [Production Guide](/Making-Liquid-Production-Ready) to make your instance production ready.**
+For production usage, please read this page further and after the first time setup, refer to the [Production Guide](/Making-Liquid-Production-Ready) to make your instance production ready.**

 :::